 Physical Education Advising

 Prospective off-campus and on-campus physical education students will meet with Dan Timm in the kinesiology department.
 Students considering physical education should schedule an appointment with Dr. Timm as soon as possible; call 608-262-0259.
-Pre-admission advising is conducted by the kinesiology department and staff at Education Academic Services (EAS), see below.
+Pre-admission advising is conducted by the kinesiology department and staff in the School of Education Student Services office, see below.

 Students with either a pre-certification (PED) or certification (BSPE) classification are required to meet with their department advisor at least once per semester.
 Mandatory advising meetings are conducted every semester, just before enrollment begins for the following semester.